 Millard Fillmore became president upon the death of Zachary Taylor in July 1850.
-Born in the Finger Lakes country of New York in 1800, Fillmore as a youth endured the privations of frontier life.
-He worked on his father’s farm, and at 15 was apprenticed to a cloth dresser.
-He attended one-room schools, and fell in love with the red-headed teacher, Abigail Powers, who later became his wife.
+Born in upstate Cayuga County, New York on January 7, 1800, Fillmore as a youth endured the privations of frontier life.
+He worked on his father’s farm, and at 15 was apprenticed to a cloth maker.
+He attended a local school where he met Abigail Powers, who was 19 years old at the time.
+They later married in 1826 and had two children.

 In 1823 he was admitted to the bar; seven years later he moved his law practice to Buffalo.
 As an associate of the Whig politician Thurlow Weed, Fillmore held state office and for eight years was a member of the House of Representatives.
 In 1848, while comptroller of New York, he was elected vice president.

-Clay, exhausted, left Washington to recuperate, throwing leadership upon Senator Stephen A. Douglas of Illinois.
-At this critical juncture, President Fillmore announced in favor of the Compromise.
+When Clay’s omnibus bill failed, Senator Stephen A. Douglas of Illinois broke the legislation into five separate bills, submitting them in piecemeal fashion.
+At this critical juncture, Fillmore announced his support of the compromise.
 On August 6, 1850, he sent a message to Congress recommending that Texas be paid to abandon her claims to part of New Mexico.

 You Might Also Like